yiskw713/ActionRecognition/README.md

 You can download videos in Kinetics with [the official donwloader](https://github.com/activitynet/ActivityNet/tree/master/Crawler/Kinetics).

-Then you need to convert .mp4 files to .jpeg files.
+Then you need to convert .mp4 files to .jpeg files or .hdf5 files.
 You can do that using the code from [this repository](https://github.com/kenshohara/3D-ResNets-PyTorch/tree/work).

 ## Training